colinsauze/SCW-tutorial/_episodes/02-logging-in.md

 teaching: 20
 exercises: 15
 questions:
- - "How can do I login to SCW?"
+ - "How can do I log in to SCW?"
 objectives:
- - "Understand how to login to SCW"
+ - "Understand how to log in to SCW"
  - "Understand the difference between the login node and each cluster's head node."
 keypoints:
- - "ssh sunbird.swansea.ac.uk or hawklogin.cf.ac.uk to login to the system"
+ - "`ssh sunbird.swansea.ac.uk` or `ssh hawklogin.cf.ac.uk` to log in to the system"
- - "sinfo shows partitions and how busy they are."
+ - "`sinfo` shows partitions and how busy they are."
- - "slurmtop shows another view of how busy the system is."
+ - "`slurmtop` shows another view of how busy the system is."
 ---